quil-lang/quil/spec/Quil.md

 ```
 RESET
 ```
-brings the full quantum state to the zero state.
+brings the full quantum system to the zero state.
 This is semantically equivalent to sequentially resetting all qubits (e.g. `RESET 0 ; RESET 1 ; ...`).

 ## 6. Classical Operations and Control Flow